DataWitchcraft/tidyverse-ccp-20200310/post-mortem.md

 - new syntax to facets
 - slide 119 may count with using the Rmd examples, it can be quite difficult to do it from the scratch
 - mutate: min_rank() is quite difficult to get
+- we skipped $ and needed it in Rmarkdown

+### Report

+- they don't know for loop yet